abhijithkrishnan0/Paxos-Key-Value-Store/README.md

 server.
 A kvpaxos server talks to its local Paxos peer (**via method calls**).
 All kvpaxos replicas should stay identical; the only exception is that some replicas may lag others if they are not reachable.
-If a replica isn't reachable for a while, but then starts being reachable, it should eventually catch up ( learn about operations that it missed).
+If a replica isn't reachable for a while, but then starts being reachable, it should eventually catch up.